 - 2 cups vegetable broth or water

 - 1 12-oz. can vegetarian black beans, drained

 - 2 tbsp. fresh lime juice

-- In a large skillet, sautee the garlic in one tablespoon of olive oil for 2-3 minutes, then add the chopped green onions and heat for just another minute or two.
+In a large skillet, saute the garlic in one tablespoon of olive oil for 2 to 3 minutes, then add the chopped green onions and heat for just another minute or two.

-- Remove the quinoa from heat and stir in the lime juice and remaining two tablespoons of olive oil and season with sea salt or kosher salt and a bit of black pepper, combining well.
+Remove the quinoa from heat and stir in the lime juice and remaining two tablespoons of olive oil then season with sea salt or kosher salt and a bit of black pepper, combining well.
 Taste, and adjust the seasonings to taste.

-- Add in fresh chopped cilantro just before serving.
-Enjoy!
+Add in fresh chopped cilantro just before serving.

 This is also a high-protein and gluten-free vegetarian recipe if your spices and vegetable broth are gluten-free (or, use water to cook the quinoa instead of vegetable broth).
 Read the labels, or, be sure to use your own homemade vegetable broth if you want to be sure it's gluten-free.